oneeve8/kobble-data/content/feamber.md

 Richard Dawkins clip
 An atheist would try to deny this fact, but he must eventually come to the conclusion that beyond any intelligence that we can consider, there must be *another* intelligence that created *it* and so on... up to a first intelligence.

-Argument of causation or the First cause argument: in philosophy, is the self created being to which every chain of causes must ultimately go back.
+This is the Argument of causation or the First cause argument: in philosophy, is the self created being to which every chain of causes must ultimately go back.
 Which Aristotle called the *Prime mover* that is thought to be a deity of *pure form*.
 This same argument was also considered by the Christian theologian St. Thomas Aquinas as proof of God in the Christian tradition.

 I personally believe in a divine creator who knows us, loves us and can communicate with us.
 I personally believe this, because I have had personal experiences which I consider evidence through synchronicities or what I like to call divine providence in my life.
 If you have not had these experiences, I suggest you simply ask.